 This suggestion may not be true for everyone, as everyone is different.
 But many people who have tried run commuting don’t do it every day, as it can be somewhat overwhelming.
 Plus, if you do it every other day, you’ll have more flexibility to take home items that you’ve left at the office.

 In the end, run commuting is a great way to get in your runs, reduce your carbon footprint, and save some money.
-It definitely takes some time to get into the groove, and you’ll have to figure out what is best for you, but it’s worth it.
+It definitely takes some time to get into the groove.
+You’ll have to figure out what works best for you, but it’s worth it.